CTCycle/XREPORT-radiological-reports-generator/README.md

 **results:** used to save the results of data validation processes.
 This helps in keeping track of validation metrics and logs.

 **checkpoints:** pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-### 4.2 Inference
-Here you can find the necessary files to run pretrained models in inference mode, and use them to generate radiological reports from input X-ray scans.

-- Run `report_generator.py` to use the pretrained transformer decoder from a model checkpoint to generate radiological reports starting from an input image.

-### 4.3 Training
-This folder contains the necessary files for conducting model training and evaluation.
-- Run `model_training.py` to initiate the training process for the transformer model

-### 4.4 Validation
-Data validation and pretrained model evaluations are performed using the scripts within this folder.
-- Launch the jupyter notebook `model_evaluation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
-- Launch the jupyter notebook `data_validation.ipynb` to validate the available data with different metrics.

 ## 5. Configurations
 For customization, you can modify the main configuration parameters using `settings/configurations.json`